mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> Computer Science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
+> Computer Science education can't make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.

 *E. Raymond*